 Duke of Ed Award Framework

-Scouts Victoria will offer the Bronze Award as an introduction with the Silver Award to align with the Venturer Scout Peak Award requirements under Achievement Pathways.
+Scouts Victoria will offer the Bronze Award as an introduction with the Silver Award to align with the Venturer King's Scout Award requirements under Achievement Pathways.
 Scouts can continue to the Gold Award either as a Venturer or Rover.

 This downloadable chart outlines the Award Framework.